 The next installment in our series explores how Math Practices 5 and 6 help students approach problems with confidence and express their conceptual understanding with precision.

-In this four-part series, the EdReports mathematics team explores the Standards for Mathematical Practices and why they're essential for every student to learn and grow.
+In this four-part series, the EdReports mathematics team explores the Standards for Mathematical Practice and why they're essential for every student to learn and grow.
+Read the rest of the series here:

 Through elementary and middle school, I was good at math—but it never really lit a spark for me.
 That all changed in ninth grade, thanks to Ms. Franklin.